Two of Four Black Master Sommeliers share their commitment to the profession and to each other.

-“The exam is a meritocracy, so people that passed, earned it,” said Morrow.
+“The exam is a meritocracy, so people that passed, earned it,” says Morrow.
 “For us to say anything else other than their hard work is attributed to the diversity of the class would be misleading.
 We could just as easily have the exam next year and it would not be as diverse.
 Seeing first hand all the work that Chris and others in the class have put in, the credit goes to them.”

-“That’s accurate.
-This was my seventh attempt, I started in 2015, had I passed then, maybe we’d be having that conversation back then.”
-Chris added.
-“Others who are considered to be adding to the diversity of this class have been testing for years.
-So, perhaps it’s a coincidence that all of the people that passed, did so this year.
+“This was my seventh attempt – I started in 2015,” says Gaither.
+“Had I passed then, maybe we’d be having that conversation back then.
+Others who are considered to be adding to the diversity of this class have been testing for years.
+So, perhaps it’s a coincidence that all of the people that passed did so this year.
 Everyone is pushing at their own pace.”

 Making strides for diverse candidates

 Like many organizations, there has been a spotlight on diversity in wine over the past two years, with significant focus on the highest levels of the industry, including the Court of Master Sommeliers.
 The CMS has spent considerable time working to help increase the amount of diverse candidates joining the organization.

 Beginning with the appointment of Emily Wines to the Board of Directors, CMS set out to change the narrative when it comes to diversity in wine.
 They’ve since created an Anti-Racism Pledge to document their commitments to diversity and inclusion, and held listening sessions to discuss actions for the future.
 This isn’t something they expect to see change in the short term, but they are committed to the long game.

 “The work we’re putting in now is about bringing people in from the beginning rather than showing up and giving people pins,” Morrow says.
 “The work we’re doing is long-term work; it’s not for tomorrow or the next day.
 The results of that will hopefully come 5-10 years from now and be more fruitful and long standing.”